Hannity Stuns Herschel Walker by Pressing Him on Abortion

 “I have no idea,” Walker replied, calling the story a “flat-out lie,” attempting to pivot to talk about “inflation, the border and crime,” and even making a plea for donations from viewers to his struggling campaign.

-But instead of letting him off easy, Hannity did the unexpected and dug into the details of the piece, which came with damning receipts, including a get well card signed by Walker, a signed personal check, also signed by Walker, and an actual receipt from an abortion clinic.
+But instead of letting him off easy, Hannity did the unexpected and dug into the details of the piece, which came with damning receipts, including a get-well card signed by Walker, a personal check, also signed by Walker, and an actual receipt from an abortion clinic.

 Then, just when Walker thought he had put the issue to bed with a semi-rousing speech about how this latest scandal has only “energized” him, Hannity came back with yet another question: “What about the $700 check?
 Is there anybody you can remember sending that much money to?”